 One of the best things you can do is shower directly after working out in a gym.
-Additionally, your clothes need to be washed on deep clean cycle and with hot water.
+Additionally, you need to wash your clothes using a deep clean cycle and with hot water.
 You may want to consider getting a laundry sanitizer to add to your washing machine as washing alone does not remove all germs from clothing.

-Seems simple, but often is forgotten by many gym goers is protection.
+Protection seems simple but is often forgotten by many gym goers.
 If you have any open scrapes or wounds, ensure they are cleaned with a disinfectant (such as rubbing alcohol or hydrogen peroxide) and covered tightly with a bandage.
 Bring a towel to the gym with you to lay down on the fitness equipment, mats or sauna benches while you use it (this protects you from skin infections such as staph or ringworm).
 If you get a scrape or cut while working out at the gym, be sure to disinfect it immediately and cover it with a bandage after disinfecting.

 Never share anything that comes in direct contact with you with someone else in the gym.
 For example, you should never share gloves, towels, bottles or toiletries in locker rooms as this easily spreads germs throughout the gym and individuals.